pleasenophp/pleasenophp.github.io/posts/meet-the-ioc-container.md

 ## The philosophy of the context-oriented DI, and multi-layered context

-Making a bit more analogy with the human mind, the user level is a bit like our thoughts.
+Making more analogy with the human mind, the user level is a bit like our thoughts.
 You can think "plant", and you immediatelly imagine some sort of plant: you have a concrete visual image appearing immediately in your inner screen.
 In this analogy the word "plant" is an abstraction, an interface.
 It openly exists on the user-level, and you are directly aware of it.
 The image of plant is concrete implementation of this interface.
 Different people will have different images when they think the same word "plant".
 What exact image you will have when you think this word is the result of your individual association, that sits in your subconsious.
 You cannot know it until you think or say "plant", but then it appears immediately.
 The associations are formed in the mind as the result of life experience, and this level is not directly accessible for the "user" - the regular thinking mind.
 Each person have a different life experience and the different context.
 The same way the context initialization level in MinDI is an associative array, that is configured in a single place of the application, and is not dirrectly accessible for the user-level classes.
 However, as soon as we inject *IPlant* somewhere, it's immediately resolved to the concrete implementation (*WeedPlant* in our example).

 Now if you want an analogy with the *factory level*, it's more like our imagination or an ability to think with abstractions.
 If you are in the room, and you have a plant on your table, it's like an [Injection], something that is already there.
 However, you are able to think about more plants, that don't exist here.
 This is like an abstract factory, which can create many instances of IPlant.